 The Off-grid preppers

 These are the type of people that learned how to live in an environment that is in constant contradiction with the comfort provided by our modern times.
 They know how to grow their own food and have a reserve property somewhere “safe”.
 These type of preppers managed to provide energy for their home through non-traditional methods such as solar or wind power.
 They are used to live with restriction and they learned how to exploit the environment in their favor.
-These are the type of preppers that can last for a long time without outside help and without the need to interact with the on-grid people.
-They can become totally self-sufficient and will provide the starting social layer for a changing world.
+These are the type of preppers that can last for a long time without outside help.
+They don’t need to interact with the on-grid people.
+These preppers can become totally self-sufficient and will provide the starting social layer for a changing world.
 They can even be called “the modern pioneers” of our times.

 Related article: Off-grid limitations that no one tells you about

 At some point, depending on the disaster scenario that threatens our survival, we could all turn into bug-out preppers.
 These are survivalists that have a “safe heaven”.
 A living space that one can get to in the event of a disaster.
 They have a shelter built on an alternative property and plenty of survival materials stocked at such property, to last them for a long time.
 They even have a plan and are organized to transport many supplies during their evacuation.